shulp2211/minnn/docs/source/reference_descriptions/mif2fastq.rst

 Group options are mandatory, and they specify what output files will be created.
-Group names may be built-in groups :code:`R1`, :code:`R2`, :code:`R3` etc that contain the entire reads, also group names may be names of capture groups created by :ref:`extract` action, and also there may be built-in groups :code:`CR1`, :code:`CR2`, :code:`CR3` etc if the MIF file was created by :ref:`consensus` action with :code:`--consensuses-to-separate-groups` parameter.
+Group names may be built-in groups :code:`R1`, :code:`R2`, :code:`R3` etc that contain the entire reads, also group names may be names of capture groups created by :ref:`extract` action, and also there may be built-in groups :code:`CR1`, :code:`CR2`, :code:`CR3` etc if the MIF file was created by :ref:`consensus` or :ref:`consensus-dma` action with :code:`--consensuses-to-separate-groups` parameter.
 Group options format is
-:code:`--group-GROUPNAME1 filename1.fastq --group-GROUPNAME2 filename2.fastq`, and there can be any number of pairs of
-groups and corresponding file names, but at least 1 pair must be specified.
+:code:`--group GROUPNAME1=filename1.fastq --group GROUPNAME2=filename2.fastq`, and there can be any number of pairs of groups and corresponding file names, but at least 1 pair must be specified.

 :code:`--input` argument is optional, and if it's missing, stdin will be used instead of input file.